 But on further research, here’s what I learned:

 …then tell us: How have you handled your child’s nighttime fears?
 What has your child been afraid of?
 Let us know in the comments below or on www.myfriendbetty.com!Want to get a better handle on this parenting thing?
-Join me on the mailing list and never miss a post:
+Join me on the mailing list for exclusive content: